 In addition to TDSR sites, Thurston County may elect to establish neighborhood collection sites to support disaster debris operations.
 These sites are used to collect debris from a small area and transport the debris to an established TDSR site or a recycling or disposal facility.

 Debris Reuse, Reduction, and Disposal Methods

-Numerous methods are available that reduce the overall volume of disaster debris and limit the amount of debris remaining for landfill disposal.
+Numerous methods are available that reduce the overall volume of disaster debris by diverting from disposal at a landfill.

 Recycling and Reuse